George A. Croft Collection

 The George A. Croft Collection is the physical property of the Gerald R. Sherratt Library, Southern Utah University.
 Literary rights, including copyright, may belong to the authors or their heirs and assigns.
 Please contact the library for information regarding specific use of this collection.

-He was hired in August 1919 to teach auto mechanics, machine work, forging, and algebra at the Branch Agricultural College in Cedar City, Utah.
-His titles at the BAC included instructor in ironwork and instructor in machine, automobile, and tractor (1919-1924) and head of the Department of Mechanic Arts (1924-1930).
+In August 1919, he was hired to teach auto mechanics, machine work, forging, and algebra at the Branch Agricultural College (BAC) in Cedar City, Utah.
+His titles at the BAC included instructor in ironwork and instructor in machine, automobile, and tractor.
+Five years later he became the head of the Department of Mechanic Arts.
+And stayed in that role until 1930.

 During the summers of 1921 to 1923, Croft worked for International Harvester Company.
 He traveled over northern Utah, Idaho, and western Wyoming assembling combine harvesters and teaching new owners how to use them for harvesting wheat.

-In 1923, the Utah Parks Company was founded as a subsidiary of the Union Pacific to develop tourist travel to the new national parks of southern Utah and the Grand Canyon.
-Croft began working during the summer breaks from school as a supervisor for the Utah Parks Company.
+Also, in 1923, when the the Utah Parks Company (UPC) was founded Croft began working during the summer as a supervisor for UPC.
 He installed a diesel-operated electric power plant at Bryce Canyon and operated it for two summer seasons.
 During the summer of 1928, he was employed as manager of the hydroelectric power plant in Bright Angel Canyon adjacent to the North Rim of the Grand Canyon.
 He and a five-man crew operated the various machines and finished construction on the plant.

 He resigned from the BAC faculty in 1930 and became the year-round supervisor of maintenance for the Utah Parks Company, a position he held until he was seventy years old.
 As the company grew, his responsibilities increased until he had charge of all company property in the parks and Cedar City, including new construction.
 He retired in June 1962.
 He was an active member of the Sons of Utah Pioneers.
 He died in Cedar City on May 12, 1973.